Congo River Rapids (Alton Towers)

 Congo River Rapids is a river rapids ride made by Intamin.
 It is located in the Katanga Canyon area of Alton Towers in Staffordshire, England.

-The rapids comes close to the Runaway Mine Train as it passes through the tunnel.
+The rapids come close to the Runaway Mine Train as it passes through the tunnel.
 It features twin waterfalls, and boats pass between the two waterfalls, along with three wave machines positioned at strategic points around the ride.